ContestedWheel/EvalEvalEval-BD/Evals/README.md

 # Stats

-- caught_with_event: Lists all balls that have been caught with a special of your choice.
-(R)

 - disabled_balls: Lists all balls that are disabled.

 - top_10_userids: Sends the top 10 user ID's with the most balls.